Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 - With targeting, at least on YouTube and Facebook, it’s generally best to set a broad audience and let their algorithms do the targeting for you.

 And remember, your best friend is ROAS.
-If you can achieve a ROAS of 2:1 or higher, then you’re profitable!
+If you can achieve a ROAS of greater than 1.0, then you’re profitable!